steamclock/steamclog-android/README.md

 Error and Fatal levels have a special signature that allows a given Throwable to be associated with the log.
 `clog.<level>(_ message: String, throwable: Throwable,  object: Any)`

-If no `Throwable` object is given for an error or fatal log, Steamclog will create a generic `NonFatalException` instance that will be used to generate crash reports on Crashlytics.
+If no `Throwable` object is given for an error or fatal log, Steamclog will create a generic `NonFatalException` instance that will be used to generate crash reports on Sentry.

 ### Exporting Logs